 What is the AIC payment?

-Assistance for Isolated Children (AIC) is a Centrelink group of payments for parents and carers of children who can’t go to a local government school because of geographical isolation, disability or other needs.
+Assistance for Isolated Children (AIC) is a group of Centrelink payments for parents and carers of children who can’t go to a local government school because of geographical isolation, disability or other needs.
 It is a significant payment available to some home educators, but it is not a ‘homeschool payment’.
 There are no government payments to home educate your children.

 In most cases related to your child having a disability or anxiety, you will need a medical professional to fill in a portion of the forms to show that the child can not attend school, or that a home education environment is better for the child.